wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-manage-microsoft-teams-room-systems.md

 By using Microsoft Endpoint Manager Configuration Manager, you can deploy operating software for Microsoft Teams Rooms to multiple devices and using Operating System Deployment (OSD) functionality, packages, and task sequences.
 Using this approach requires creation of defined packages, task sequences, and allows deployment of the monitoring agent to managed devices.
 This approach is validated for Surface Pro-based Microsoft Teams Rooms by Microsoft and requires vendor guidance for non-Surface Pro based devices.

 Azure Monitor allows you to leverage cloud-based integrated end-to-end management of Microsoft Teams Rooms devices, using Log Analytics within Azure Monitor to provide basic telemetry and alerts.
-This allows configuration of a dashboard view of device heartbeat status, hardware status, operating system details, deployed Microsoft Teams Room application software versions, application errors, and other information including device restarts.
+Azure Monitor also allows configuration of a dashboard view of device heartbeat status, hardware status, operating system details, deployed Microsoft Teams Room application software versions, application errors, and other information including device restarts.

 > [!div class="mx-imgBorder"]
 > [ ![A screenshot of the Microsoft Azure portal, showing the Azure Monitor user interface.
 It shows connected Microsoft Teams Room systems data for 3 active devices, and shows data such as the inactive devices, devices that have experienced a hardware error and deployed operating system versions.](../media/azure-monitor-dashboard.png) ](../media/azure-monitor-dashboard.png#lightbox)